medic-code/bread-code-website/_posts/2020-08-20-sourdough-tools.md

 categories: tutorial
 author: Hendrik Kleinwächter
 description: Don't miss those tools that you need for sourdough baking, they'll make you a better baker.

+img:
+imgCaption:

+intro: Don't miss those sourdough tools.
+They have all been tested by me in day to day use and work great.
 ---

-Don't miss those sourdough tools.
-They have all been tested by me in day to day use and work great.

-# Tools
+## Tools

 Banneton proofing basket (25cm length, 15cm width, 8.5cm height): <https://thbrco.io/banneton>